 The fungi are transporting nutrients through the tree and between the trees so even those, not exposed to the sun, can benefit from the nutrients obtained through Photosynthesis by others.
 They are also forming shields around the hair roots, to keep them moist and aid in the absorption of nutrients.
 They further improve the soils keeping the aggregates together and forming bridges.
 This functions as absorption complexes to regulate the Air and Water Household in the rooting zone and protect against erosion.
 It is amazing the cooperation between all the species.
 Fungi and bacteria, producing more nutrients for the trees, decomposing the leaves and branches, which fall on the forest floor.
 At given times certain genera of fungi, belonging to the Basidiomycetes, produce recognizable fruiting bodies like Mushrooms, small and large, which are popping out of the ground or growing on the lower trunks.
 The start of new growth without sufficient microbes results in a very dense vegetation with a few species and poor growth for many years.

-Per request of many readers I place a Donate Button here.
+Per the request of many readers, I place a Donate Button here.

 Your donation will be appreciated